Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

-These devices are relatively new on the market and many haven't seen or heard of them, so just what is a shower panel, and why a retrofit panel in particular.
+These devices are relatively new on the market, and many people haven't seen or heard of them.

-Most shower panels, however, are designed to be installed during the construction phase of the bathroom and are difficult (though not impossible as we will see) to install years down the road.
+Most shower panels, however, are designed to be installed during the construction phase of the bathroom and are difficult (though not impossible, as we will see) to install years down the road.
 A retrofit panel, then, is one designed to be easily installed long after the home is occupied.
-Take a glance over the small selection (there are dozens more available) below from Amazon as well as the photos following them for a better understanding of what the panels can look like, and how they might operate.
+The following photos and text will give you a better understanding of what the panels can look like and how they might operate.

-Although manufacturers will always vary some, the typical panel will be hung on small brackets fixed to the wall, either by fastening to a stud if there is one available in the right spot or by the use of anchors.
-The panel shown to the right is installed over ceramic tile, which made it necessary to drill ¼" holes in the tile and a special drill had to be purchased, but that was the only difficult part of hanging it.
+Although manufacturers will always vary some, the typical panel will be hung on small brackets fixed to the wall, either by fastening to a stud, if there is one available in the right spot, or by the use of anchors.
+The panel shown below is installed over ceramic tile, which made it necessary to drill ¼" holes in the tile (for which a special drill bit had to be purchased), but that was the only difficult part of hanging it.

-The shower panel shown here was purchased as a Christmas gift by someone with no knowledge of installation, and was not a retrofit panel.
-Nevertheless it was decided to modify the connections somewhat and see if it couldn't be used rather than returning it and choosing something in a retrofit style.
-It came with hot and cold water hoses that were supposed to replace the existing valve, but it would have meant tearing out the ceramic tile and replacing the wall - some other method of providing water to it had to be found.
+The non-retrofit shower panel shown here was purchased as a Christmas gift by someone with no knowledge of installation.
+Nevertheless, it was decided to modify the connections somewhat and see if it couldn't be used rather than returning it and choosing something in a retrofit style.
+It came with hot and cold water hoses that were supposed to replace the existing valve, but it would have meant tearing out the ceramic tile and replacing the wall; some other method of providing water to it had to be found.

 The old shower head was removed and a special PVC plastic water pipe fitting was installed in its place.
 The fitting was a Y, with one part of the Y screwing into the place the old shower head was and with the other two legs pointing down at an angle.
 Additional PVC pipe was added to lengthen it to the point that the hoses in the shower panel would reach, whereupon each hose was attached to the plastic pipe.